-Robert F Jackson Jr. CSM,CSP
+Robert F Jackson Jr. CSM,CSP,SA

 In June of 2016, I accepted an Agile Coach position with Charter Global for an assignment at Verizon Telematics working on project HUM.
 HUM is Verizon Telematics’ IOT (Internet of Things) product which provides diagnostic information, speed and boundary alerts, wifi, & car location services for after market vehicles.
 Served as Agile Coach and Scrum Master for two front-end teams developing iOS, Android, and Web Portal application and one back-end team specializing in HADOOP applications.

 In June of 2013, I accepted the position of Agile Coach/ RTE with the responsibility of replacing legacy applications with best of breed Insurance software via Agile Transformation.
 Lead Integration "Big Rocks" planning sessions as well as participated in Release and Sprint Planning.
 Servant led a team of Integration Engineers, BA, and QA resources.
 Facilitated daily standups, retrospectives, and assisted PMO.

 In February of 2011, upon receiving my Certified Scrum Master credentials, I was tasked with the opportunity to lead a 7 to 8 person “tiger” team.
 The team consisted of 5 developers, a Quality Assurance Analyst, and a Business Analyst.
 I directly reported to the CIO with a dotted line relationship to a key business owner who served as the project sponsor.
 Our mission was to support and maintain the Orkin branded CRM which is a homegrown application that connects 400+ branches nationwide to Home Office.
 The application had accrued tremendous technical debt with over 700 maintenance issues in backlog.
 Project duration was budgeted for 8 months at $250,000 dollars which included the combined cost of Rollins and contract personnel.